Best USB Hubs for Remote Workers in 2026

 The Space Gray aluminum enclosure matches Apple’s finish on MacBook Pro and MacBook Air with precision that plastic hubs can’t replicate.
 The attached USB-C cable design positions the hub flat against the side of the laptop rather than hanging on a dangling cable — it sits flush with the desk, and the profile stays tidy in a way that makes a difference if aesthetics matter to your home office setup.

 The 60W Power Delivery passthrough covers MacBook Air (which charges at 30–45W) and MacBook Pro 13-inch comfortably.
 MacBook Pro 14-inch and 16-inch users who run heavy workloads may find the laptop draws down slowly under load — functional, but not ideal for sustained heavy use.
-For lighter workloads, 60W is generally sufficient.
+At $42, it’s significantly cheaper than the HyperDrive SOLO at $69, and the choice between them still comes down to whether you need an audio jack (HyperDrive) or prefer a flush-mounted design at lower cost (Satechi).

 The absence of Ethernet is the functional limitation.
 Remote workers who need wired network reliability will need either a separate USB-C to Ethernet adapter (roughly $20) or a different hub.
 For remote workers on reliable Wi-Fi in a well-configured home network, this may not matter.
 For anyone who has experienced video call drops from Wi-Fi congestion, the Anker 555’s built-in Ethernet port is worth the aesthetic compromise.